cericha/GestureSynthesizer/README.md

 - Volume by moving your hand vertically.
 - Timbre (sound brightness) by changing the distance between your pointer and index fingers.

 You can return to Mode 1 at any time by making an open palm.
+Gestures to switch modes and set octaves need to be held for 2 seconds for the system to register.

 ## Best Practices